"Riding the Winds of Change since 1975"

 The Four Winds has been owned by an equestrian family since 1975.
 We have always prided ourselves on a more classical approach, instilling connectivity between you and your horse.
 Our trainers come with rich backgrounds, equipped to take you and your horse to the top of the sport.
 Meet the instructors on the Trainer Page

 We have searched long and hard for the caretakers that are our School Horses.
 They are a special kind of soul that will enrich your riding career with confidence, determination, and more importantly fun.
 They will keep you safe while in the tack, but educate you of the woeful fact that horses will always have a mind of their own!
 Our lesson program will daine to give you the communication and life skills that you need to progress successfully in this sport.
-Please give these guys a look on our School Horse Page
+Please give these guys a look on our Team Page.

 At The Four Winds, it is believed that rider accountability and responsibility is key to a successful riding career.
 A successful Grand Prix rider once said, “We make our own luck.”
 There is a rare moment in this sport that riders can leave unaccounted for.
 Most scenarios are controllable including but not limited to: spooks, bucks, stops, pace, etc. As an Riding Instructor, if a student is in a situation that they cannot handle, then it is your responsibility to set them up with exercises in which they can succeed.
 Sometimes this is condensing the arena; sometimes it is dropping the fences down entirely; and sometimes may even be turning the time into a lunge line lesson.